-Students participate in clubs and organizations in order to interact with colleagues and peers who share their interests in academic, social, and cultural endeavors.
+Students participate in clubs and organizations in order to interact with others who share interests in academic, social, and cultural endeavors.
 These clubs and organizations provide unique and structured opportunities to help others through volunteer work.
-Below are a few clubs and organizations that are directly or indirectly related to Biological Sciences.
+Below are a few clubs and organizations that are of interest to biology majors.

 Beta Beta Beta Biological Honor Society (BBB)

-Beta Beta Beta (TriBeta) is a society for students, particularly undergraduates, dedicated to improving the understanding and appreciation of biological study and extending boundaries of human knowledge through scientific research.
+THe mission of BBB is to improve the understanding and appreciation of biological study and extend boundaries of human knowledge through scientific research.
 The Eta Lambda chapter of BBB at Loyola was started in 1956.
-Contact the organization's president Alexis Hazard at email@example.com to find out more.
+BBB usually co-hosts the annual BioBash.
+Contact the organization's current presidents Amber Byrd and Mallory Lewis or faculty sponsor Dr. Donald Hauber to find out more.

-The Mission of LUHPO is to help students gain in depth understanding of the many types of health careers that are currently available.
+The mission of LUHPO is to help students gain in-depth understanding of the many types of health careers that are currently available.
 We seek to help students achieve the standard of academic performance that will make them competitive for admission to graduate programs in health professions.
 The HPO invites student members of all science student organizations at Loyola to join them in this work.
-Contact the president Julio Vega to find out more about the HPO.
+Contact the organization's current president Chloe DiMaggio or faculty sponsor Dr. Christine Heinecke to find out more.